kamranhossain/modern-django-setup/README.md

 Installation on Development Machine
 -----------------------------------

 To run the app on your local machine, you need Python 3+, installed on your computer.
+If you using pipenv than follow 2nd 1 to 3 steps

 1. Create and activate virtualenv: